huggingface/chat-ui/docs/source/configuration/models/tools.md

 # Tools

 Tool calling instructs the model to generate an output matching a user-defined schema, which may be parsed for invoking external tools.
 The model simply chooses the tools and their parameters.
 Currently, only `TGI` and `Cohere` with `Command R+` are supported.
-If you're interested in extending tools support, please see the `src/lib/server/endpoints/cohere` provider for native tool calling.

-## Adding tools

-Tool implementations are placed in `src/lib/server/tools`, with helpers available for easy integration with HuggingFace Zero GPU spaces.
-In the future, there may be an OpenAPI interface for adding tools.

 ## TGI Configuration